 While it comes to trekking in Nepal, exploring the restricted areas in the mountains has a different but equally wonderful charm as other regular trekking regions.
 Restricted area trekking in Nepal is not a ‘not allowed’ region but it requires a special permit from the government of Nepal to be in the region.
-The government issues special permit for certain period of time for the trekkers to be in the region.
+The government issues a special permit for a certain period of time for the trekkers to be in the region.

 Restricted areas in the mountains lie in various parts of the country.
 From the Upper Dolpo region in the west to Kanchenjunga region in the east, the restricted areas are attracting trekkers there now.
-These areas provide timeless villages, pristine nature and incredible cultural practices.
+These areas provide timeless villages, pristine nature, and incredible cultural practices.
 The restricted areas have their own charm as the trekking destinations.

 Upper Mustang Trek region is one of the most visited restricted regions in Nepal.
-The jagged mountainous landscape, ancient cultures and Himalayan view makes the area a perfect to explore place.
+The jagged mountainous landscape, ancient cultures, and Himalayan view makes the area a perfect to explore the place.
 Although the royalty to trek in this area is high, USD 500 per person for the first 10 days and USD 50 per person per day for the extra days, it is worth going there.
 You will admire the area and the experiences and memories you collect.